String Literal Syntax¶

 There are some problems with this mechanism:

 The parser only allows a single character to delimit the string, meaning that that character is forbidden within the string literal.
-For long string literals it can be hard to predict which delimiter character (if any) will not be needed.
+For long string literals it can be hard to predict which delimiter character (if any) will not be used in the string.

 For the relatively common task of specifying a raw string, each individual library needs to either define